Leeds Metropolitan University2015 League Table Ranking 102

 - Leeds Metropolitan University, and its predecessor institutions, has been providing access to education in Leeds for over 180 years with the founding of the Leeds Mechanics Institute in 1824.
 We remain committed to providing access to educational opportunities for those with potential in the region.

-- The University holds the Investors in People Bronze Accreditation and is currently working towards the government’s Customer Service Excellence Standard
+- The University holds the Investors in People Gold Accreditation and, in 2013, achieved the Customer Service Excellence Standard with 'compliance plus' for nine of the criteria.

 - Leeds is a vibrant and student-friendly Yorkshire city, located at the heart of northern culture and heritage, and is the largest financial district outside London.